maryash/maryash.github.io/135/projects/S23_project_2/project_2_cs135.md

     @param      :   An integer that will keep track of unique artists
     @return     :   A pointer to a dynamically allocated array of strings
-    @post       :   Return a pointer to a dynamically allocated array of strings containing the names of unique artists in `g_artist_names` and update `uniqueCount` parameter to be the number of unique artists found
+    @post       :   Return a pointer to a dynamically allocated array of strings containing the names of unique artists in 'g_artist_names' and update 'uniqueCount' parameter to be the number of unique artists found

-    For example : Let's say we have the following `g_artist_names`:
+    For example : Let's say we have the following 'g_artist_names':
                   ["Eminem", "Eminem", "Jay Z", "Jay Z", "Nas"]

-                  We try the following code with this `g_artist_names`: int main(){
+                  We try the following code with this 'g_artist_names': int main(){
                     int count = 0;
                     string * uniques = getUniqueArtists(count);
                   }

-                  In this case, `uniques` will be pointing to the following:
+                  In this case, 'uniques' will be pointing to the following:
                   ["Eminem", "Jay Z", "Nas"]
-                  The value of `count` will be updated to 3 because there are three unique artists on the playlist
+                  The value of 'count' will be updated to 3 because there are three unique artists on the playlist
 */
 string * getUniqueArtists(int &uniqueCount);</div>